MuViCo/MuViCo/documentation/https-setup.md

 ### 5.5.
 Configure DNS in Route 53:

-- Create an alias record pointing the domain (e.g., `muvico.fi`) to the ALB.
+- Create an alias record pointing the domain (e.g., `muvico.live`) to the ALB.
   🔗 [Routing traffic to an ELB load balancer](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/routing-to-elb-load-balancer.html)
 - Verify that the domain correctly resolves to the ALB.

 > [!TIP]
-> Alias records in Route 53 allow for mapping a domain (like `muvico.fi`) directly to AWS resources such as an ALB, without needing an external IP.
+> Alias records in Route 53 allow for mapping a domain (like `muvico.live`) directly to AWS resources such as an ALB, without needing an external IP.

 ### 5.6.
 Update application settings: